 OF WOODBURY HEIGHTS

-Your Session met on Wednesday, June 21.
-After devotions presented by Barrie Dawson, the minutes of the previous Session meeting were approved.
+Your Session met on Wednesday, Nov.
+15. After devotions were presented by Barbara Daugherty, the minutes of the previous Session meeting were approved.

 DON'T FORGET TO GIVE THANKS AND SUPPORT OUR CHURCH